T-Rizzle12/Custom-Gmod-Bot/README.md

 - The bot can open doors
 - The bot supports most custom/modded weapons
 - The bot will use its flashlight when in a dark area
-- The bot will attack any NPC that attacks them and its owner, "the player that created it."
+- The bot will attack any NPC that is hostile them and its owner, "the player that created it."
-- The bot, if it has a medkit, will heal itself and its owner
+- The bot, if it has a medkit, will heal itself and any players nearby it, "the bot's owner is prioritized"
+- The bot can enter the vehicle the bot's owner is in.
+This includes most modded vehicles and chairs.
+"The bot doesn’t know how to drive."

 # Bot Cheats
 I know what you are thinking, but these are needed to make the bot fun and easy to use.